 Employee Training.
 All workforce members who assist in the performance of functions or activities on behalf of the Department, or access or disclose Department PHI or PI must complete information privacy and security training, at least annually, at Contractor's expense.
 Each workforce member who receives information privacy and security training must sign a certification, indicating the member's name and the date on which the training was completed.
 These certifications must be retained for a period of six (6) years following termination of this Agreement.

-Finding: The County did not provide documentation of annual privacy and security training.
+Finding: The County did not demonstrate that all workforce members completed annual privacy and security training.